open-life-science/ols-governance/docs/committee-meeting-transparency-decision-making.md

 ## Committee's Decision Making

 **Voting and Consensus Building** To encourage the voice and input of those who actively participate in the Committee, two modes of decision-making through consensus building and voting will be enabled, one synchronous and the other asynchronous.
-Anonymity may not be possible for either modality, in case anonymity is needed ….
+Anonymity may not be possible for either modality, but only the outcomes will be openly shared with the community.

 **Informed voting.** To encourage informed voting, the Committee is committed to addressing the items by listening to all voices, and considering both arguments for and against, in both voting modalities.